Scoffin’ at The Trough

 Yeovil's a bit of a desert when it comes to good places to eat.
-But newly opened The Trough, down a lane on the outskirts of town, is a little oasis (and has a fab shop too).
+But newly opened The Trough is a little oasis (and has a fab shop too).

 Outside, yet another converted barn (or is it a new barn?) but inside, well, a rather elegant light and airy cafe.
 Fab mustard banquettes and sofa and a whopping great big antler chandelier.
 Just in case you forget this is a farm barn, a multi-coloured bull looks down from over the fireplace.

 Bit more rustic at the other end, with a large wooden counter (where you place your order), surrounded by shelves of artisan food and carefully chosen homewares and gifty stuff.

 You couldn’t really be more on the edge of town with this view…

 For the moment, the menu’s short but sweet, with soup, Thai crab cakes, grilled goat’s cheese salad, avocado and smoked salmon, nachos with chilli, flatbread wraps and a couple of burgers, one with beef and this beast, The Trough Superfood Burger.
 All made to order, the food took a little time to come but my beetroot veggie burger with houmous, red cabbage, avocado, harissa yoghurt, super sprouts (of some sort) topped and tailed by a toasted Brioche bun – with a dish of remoulade and copper tub of sweet potato chips on the side – was superb.

 Food and ingredients are super local, with Bonners the Butchers, Ilminster; Longmans, North Cadbury; Lievito, Lovington; and Evershot Bakery bringing in the goods.

 Luckily it’s licensed so as well as teas, coffees and softs like sparking dandelion and burdock and elderflower pressé, there’s wine, spirits (three types of gin, including rhubarb), bottled beer and cider.